-MMA fighters are skinny because their training primarily focuses on high repetition workouts.
+MMA fighters are skinny because their training primarily focuses on high-repetition workouts.
 For example, fighters do 100 pushups rather than bench press 400 lbs.
-High repetition workouts do not lead to big growth in muscles, but it keeps fighters resistant to muscle fatigue.
+High-repetition workouts do not lead to big growth in muscles, but it keeps fighters resistant to muscle fatigue.

 In reality, MMA is all about being fast, agile, and having great endurance.
 And MMA fighting is one of the few sports where big muscles don’t play a vital role and it’s actually counterproductive to have big muscles.
-As such fighters tend to be skinny to be conditioned for fighting than bulky physique.
+As such fighters tend to be skinny to be conditioned for fighting than bulky physiques.

 In this article, we will explain further why having big muscles actually hinder fighters’ athletic performance which is the reason why many fighters are skinny.

 Muscle Endurance Is More Important Than Muscle Growth

 MMA fighting is like a marathon which requires endurance.
 Your body need to be prepared for 5 rounds of fast-paced fighting by developing muscle endurance.
 For this reason, MMA physical training primarily focuses on high repetition workouts such as 100 pushups rather than trying to bench press 400lbs of weight set a few times.
 High-repetition workouts do not lead to big growth in muscles, but it improves muscle endurance, keeps body resistant to muscle fatigue.

 In other words, instead of having bulky bodies, they focus on building strong muscle endurance and keeping their body fat low at around 5-9 %.
 Just about every fighter prefers to have low muscle mass as it helps them to last longer in a fight.